dheeraj1780/dheeraj1780/README.md

 # Welcome to My GitHub Profile

-Hello there! 👋 I'm Dheeraj J, a passionate mechanical engineer with a strong interest in computer programming and a hunger for learning.
+Hello there! 👋 I'm Dheeraj J, a passionate mechanical engineer from SSNCE and studying the datascience and programming BSc program at IIT-Madras with a strong interest in computer programming and a hunger for learning.
 This README.md serves as a snapshot of my journey into the world of technology and programming.

 ## About Me